Texas Sheet Cake Cookies

 - Frost cooled cookies and enjoy!

-- Microwave: You can also make this frosting in the microwave if you’d prefer.
-Melt your butter for around 1 minute in a microwave-safe bowl.
-Then continue to follow the recipe as written.
+You can also make this frosting in the microwave if you prefer.
+Melt your butter for about 1 minute in a microwave-safe bowl.
+Then, continue to follow the recipe as written.

-- Add Nuts: Sprinkle walnuts and chopped pecans on top of the frosting for a fun variation.
+- Add Nuts: Sprinkle walnuts and chopped pecans on top of the frosting for a fun garnish.

 Ingredients